T H E H O R S E M E N D E R

 Shortly before Cora’s birth, Henry's Valley was annexed by the New Republic—a rag-tag empire spreading across much of North America, consolidating valuable salvage, farmland, and fertile animals.
 Though the New Republic offers protection against raiders, Cora can’t help but resent their crippling grain tax, their laws that require her to report pregnant animals, and the young soldiers who harass her on the road.

 She is stunned when a soldier appears on her and Wayland’s doorstep one night, asking for her mother, Silvia.
-All Cora knows about her mother is that she abandoned her shortly after giving birth.
+All Cora knows about Silvia is that she abandoned Cora shortly after giving birth.
 Cora's confusion grows when Wayland agrees to help the desperate stranger.